theninthsky/client-side-rendering/README.md

 ### Google

-It is often said that Google is having trouble correctly indexing CSR (JS) apps.
+It is often said that Google is having trouble properly crawling CSR (JS) apps.
 <br>
-That might have been the case in 2018, but as of 2022, Google can index CSR apps very well.
+That might have been the case in 2018, but as of 2022, Google crawls CSR apps almost flawlessly.
 <br>
-The indexed pages will have a title, description and even content, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).
+The indexed pages will have a title, description and content, as long as we remember to dynamically set them (either manually or using something like _[react-helmet](https://www.npmjs.com/package/react-helmet)_).

 The following video explains how the new Googlebot renders JS apps:
 <br>
 https://www.youtube.com/watch?v=Ey0N1Ry0BPM

-However, since Googlebot tries to save on computing power, there might be cases where it would take a snapshot of the page before it finishes loading.
+However, since Googlebot tries to save on computing power, there might be cases where it would take a snapshot of the page before its dynamic data finishes loading.
 <br>
-So we better not rely on its ability to crawl JS apps and just serve it prerendered pages.
+So we better not entirely rely on its ability to crawl JS apps.

 ### Prerendering

 Other search engines such as Bing cannot render JS (despite claiming they can).
-So in order to have them crawl our app correctly, we will serve them **prerendered** versions of our pages.
+So in order to have them crawl our app properly, we will serve them **prerendered** versions of our pages.
 <br>
 Prerendering is the act of crawling web apps in production (using headless Chromium) and generating a complete HTML file (with data) for each page.